exercism/python/exercises/practice/rna-transcription/.approaches/dictionary-join/content.md

 In the `to_rna()` function, the [`join()`][join] method is called on an empty string, and is passed the list created from a [generator expression][generator-expression].

-The generator expression iterates each character in the input, looks up the DNA character in the look-up dictionary, and outputs its matching RNA character as an element in the list.
+The generator expression iterates over each code point in the input, looks up the DNA character in the look-up dictionary, and outputs its matching RNA character as an element in the list.

 The `join()` method collects the RNA characters back into a string.